jeremysee2/ros_for_spot/README.md

 ## Simulation

-In order to visulization what the robot will do in RViz, follow [instructions here](viz/viz.md).
+In order to visualize what the robot will do in RViz, follow [instructions here](viz/viz.md).